New or returning Graduate Student Orientation

 Welcome (or welcome back) to Northern Michigan University and/or graduate studies.
 We have set-up this self-guided on-line orientation for your convenience, but please contact us directly at firstname.lastname@example.org or (906) 227-2300 if you have questions that are not addressed in the orientation process or in links on the left hand side of this page.

-All new graduate assistants for the 2014-15 academic year are required to attend faculty and staff orientation in August 2014 (tentative date is Thursday, August 21, 2014).
+All new graduate assistants for the 2014-15 academic year are required to attend faculty and staff orientation on Thursday, August 21, 2014.
 Your contract start date will be Wednesday, August 20, 2014 unless specified otherwise in writing.
 Additional details will be posted by the Office of Academic Affairs.
 Also consult with your department for any additional requirements.

 If you would like to schedule a personal campus tour with a graduate student, please contact us at email@example.com at least one week in advance.